null

 After drilling out 2 or 3 rivets, remove the rivets from the drill bit.
 If they are not removed, they may become a permanent fixture.

-While the shaft of the drill bit has some flexibility, if you try to flex beyond 15°, some permanent bending may occur.
+While the shaft of the drill bit has some flexibility, flexing beyond 15° may cause permanent bending.

 SOLUTION